anthonymaitz/playsets.info/documentation.md

 ## Maps
 ### Panning and Zooming
+Click anywhere on a map and drag to move your view.
+You can also move around the map by dragging a token towards the edge.

 You can scroll to zoom in for a better view or out to move around more easily.

 ### Map Highlighting
 Double tap to highlight a specific square to your group.

 ### Weather
-Storytellers can set the weather in the scene during gameplay and can save a weather effect when creating campaigns.
+Storytellers can set the weather in the scene during gameplay and can save a weather effect as a default when creating campaigns.

 ### Levels
 #### Moving between levels